JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 We achieve this by reducing the weights: each of the 1’s becomes `0.25`, zeros stay zero.

+The weights matrix is [0,0,0,0, 0,0.25,0.25,0, 0,0.25,0.25,0, 0,0,0,0]

 Now:

 - When all 4 center pixels are white: result = 1
-- When 2 are white: result = 0.5
+- When 2 are white and 2 are black: result = 0.5
-- In a corner: 0.25
+- When 1 is white and 3 are black: 0.25

-Remember this 'tuning the weights to get what we want' as training the neural network which we will do later.
+Remember this 'tuning the weights to get what we want' as training the neural network, which we will do later.

 ---

-## Python code for single neuron neural network
+## Python code to create a single neuron neural network

 I needed a long title for this section since the code is only 5 lines and 3 lines do the work.

 We are about to create a python script with numpy to do the matrix multiplication.

-numpy is short for Numerical Python which supports matrix calculations.
+numpy is short for Numerical Python, which supports matrix calculations.

-In the beginning I mentioned that it is a script of 5 lines.
+I just mentioned that it is a script of 5 lines.

-We can discuss this length for a "long time" because there are some empty lines, the first line is borrowing something, then 2 lines we need to have something to do and at last a line which only shows off what we achieved.
+We can discuss this length for a "long time" because there are some empty lines, the first line is borrowing something, which is some help we get from the python universe, then 2 lines we need to have something to do and at last a line which only shows off what we achieved.

-Anuway, create a script with the next in it and save it with the name matrix.py:
+Anyway, create a script with the next in it and save it with the name matrix.py:

 ```python
 import numpy as np